TedHusted/awake/awake.md/awake.md

 Behr: And you are searching for sapience?

 Idisi: Artificial sapience.
-We are watching for the singularity: the tipping point when machine intelligence surpasses human intelligence.
+We are watching for the singularity — the tipping point when machine intelligence surpasses human intelligence.

 Behr: What methodology are you using?
 The hub page is vague.